-Ventral hernia repair is surgery to repair a ventral hernia.
+Ventral hernia repair is a procedure to repair a ventral hernia.
 A ventral hernia is a sac (pouch) formed from the inner lining of your belly (abdomen) that pushes through a hole in the abdominal wall.

 - Your surgeon will make a surgical cut in your abdomen.

 - Your surgeon will find the hernia and separate it from the tissues around it.
-Then your surgeon will gently push the contents of the intestine back into the abdomen.
+Then the contents of the hernia, such as intestines, will be gently pushed back into the abdomen.
 The surgeon will only cut the intestines if they have been damaged.

 - Strong stitches will be used to repair the hole or weak spot caused by the hernia.

 Your surgeon may use a laparoscope to repair the hernia.
-This is a thin, lighted tube with a camera that lets the surgeon see inside your belly.
+This is a thin, lighted tube with a camera at the end.
+It lets the surgeon see inside your belly.
 The surgeon inserts the laparoscope through a small cut in your belly and inserts the instruments through other small cuts.
 This type of procedure often heals faster, and with less pain and scarring.
 Not all hernias can be repaired with laparoscopic surgery.